 Studies have shown that achieving a positive work-life balance not only improves happiness but often productivity too.
 The right balance for you though will depend on your situation – those with young children will be happiest if they get plenty of time at home, whereas if you’re a career-focused and ambitious individual you may well be happiest at work!
 It’s important that you assess which aspects of your life are most important and prioritise these so that you dedicate your time to things which fulfill your personal needs.

 Chief executive of Business Talent Group Grace Miller says; “Focus on the things that are important to you and don’t do the extraneous stuff.
 It’s a discipline that doesn’t come too naturally to most of us.”

-By balancing your work and home lives in a way that suits you and by building a social network at the office, you can maintain your wellbeing and ensure you are the best worker you can be.
-Since today is International Happiness Day, apply these steps now and make a move towards improving your workplace happiness.
+By balancing your work and home lives in a way that suits you and by building a social network at the office, you can maintain your well-being and ensure you are the best worker you can be.
+See Zen Space Desks‘ range of standing desks and keep yourself in top physical and mental condition.